 The Hindi word Kagaja (paper) is of Persian origin.
-Paper is has been used in India only for about a thousand years.
-Before that the main writing materials in our country were birch-bark, palm-leaves and copper-plates.
-Apart from this, agaru-bark, bricks, earthenware, shell, ivory, cloth, wood, etc. had also their uses as materials for writing.
+The paper is has been used in India only for about a thousand years.
+Before that, the main writing materials in our country were birch-bark, palm-leaves and copper-plates.
+Apart from this, Agaru-bark, bricks, earthenware, shell, ivory, cloth, wood, etc. had also their uses as materials for writing.

 Till today, all the inscribed materials from the past are in the custody of Indian as well as various foreign museums.
 It has to be remembered that these ancient writing materials have served Indian literature and science for over two millennia.